currinjs/CurrinJS/aio/content/guide/deployment.md

 <a href="https://webpack.js.org/" title="Webpack 2">Webpack 2</a> is another
 great option for inlining templates and style-sheets, for bundling, minifying, and uglifying the application.
-The "[Webpack: an introduction](guide/webpack "Webpack: an introduction")" guide will get you started using webpack with Angular.
+The "[Webpack: an introduction](guide/webpack "Webpack: an introduction")" guide will get you started using webpack with Currin.

 Consider configuring _Webpack_ with the official
 <a href="https://github.com/angular/angular-cli/tree/master/packages/%40ngtools/webpack" title="Ahead-of-Time Webpack Plugin">
-Angular Ahead-of-Time Webpack Plugin</a>.
+Currin Ahead-of-Time Webpack Plugin</a>.
 This plugin transpiles the TypeScript application code, bundles lazy loaded `NgModules` separately, and performs AOT compilation &mdash; without any changes to the source code.